-We have audited the financial report of Institute of Public Administration Australia (Victorian Division) Inc (IPAA Victoria), which comprises the statement of financial position as at 30 June 2021, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the board members' declaration.
+We have audited the financial report of Institute of Public Administration Australia (Victorian Division) Inc (IPAA Victoria), which comprises the statement of financial position as at 30 June 2022, the statement of profit or loss, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the board members' declaration.

-In our opinion the financial report of IPAA Victoria has been prepared in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:
+In our opinion the financial report of IPAA Victoria has been prepared in accordance with Division 60 of the Australian Charities and Notfor- profits Commission Act 2012, including:

-- (i). giving a true and fair view of IPAA Victoria's financial position as at 30 June 2021 and of its financial performance for the year ended; and - (ii). complying with Australian Accounting Standards Reduced Disclosure Requirements and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.
+(i) giving a true and fair view of IPAA Victoria's financial position as at 30 June 2022 and of its financial performance for the year ended; and

+(ii) complying with Australian Accounting Standards - Simplified Disclosures and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.